thilipraj38/To-do-list/README.md

 # To-Do-List
--Simple to-do list application that add the task and displays it in a list.
+- Simple to-do list application that add the task and displays it in a list.
--The task can be marked as completed and it has edit and delete options.
+- The task can be marked as completed and it has edit and delete options.
--It has three filter options All,Completed,Incomplete.It displays in a list accordingly.
+- It has three filter options All,Completed,Incomplete.It displays in a list accordingly.

 ## Table of Contents
 - [Prerequisites](#prerequisites)